espenfl/t4me/docs/examples.rst

    type: 0

-Use spherical band generation.
+Use parabolic band generation.

 ::

    effmass: [-1.0,-1.0,-1.0]

 Effective mass in units of the free electron mass.
-For spherical bands, this needs to be equal along each direction.
+For parabolic bands, this needs to be equal along each direction.
 Negative mass gives bands that curve downwards.

 ::